Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

-To our best knowledge, with increasing attention paid to the hybrid network of relay and IRS, some corresponding work has emerged at present.
-While most of the research work on the combination network is focused on the DF relay, the research work on the hybrid network of amplify-and-forward (AF) relay and IRS is little.
-Additionally, IRS is fixed on tall buildings in most IRS-assisted wireless networks, which leads to limitations and inflexibility in the deployment of IRS.
+To our best knowledge, most of the research work on the combination network is focused on the DF relay, the research work on the hybrid network of amplify-and-forward (AF) relay and IRS is little, especially in marine communication scenarios.
+Additionally, IRS is fixed on tall buildings in most IRS-assisted terrestrial wireless networks, which leads to limitations and inflexibility in the deployment of IRS.
 In particular, when the direct link from IRS to transceiver is obstructed, the rate performance and the coverage can be greatly affected, which results in poor communication for edge users.
-Or when an emergency occurs, if the communication quality cannot be guaranteed, the search and rescue activities can also be affected.
-To avoid the above mentioned cases, considering the unique characteristics of IRS, UAV, and AF relay, an IRS-and-UAV-aided two-way AF relay wireless network is proposed in this paper, where IRS is mounted to UAV.
-The contributions of this paper are summarized as follow:
+Motivated by this, considering the unique characteristics of IRS, AF relay and UAV, an IRS-and-UAV-aided two-way AF relay network in maritime IoT is proposed, where IRS is mounted to UAV and two ships are considered as data centers responsible for collecting a large amount of data from buoys, offshore platforms and sensor nodes.
+With the aid of IRS and relay, the two ships can exchange their information to realize data interoperability.
+The contributions are summarized as follow:

 \begin{enumerate}

 \item